-In a first grade classroom, many learning activities are happening simultaneously-and each one focused on ensuring that the students are prepared to meet the CCSS.
-Some students read self-selected stories at their own reading levels.
-At the same time, a small group of students work with a teaching associate to review strategies for figuring out tricky words before they start their independent reading as they strive to master the performance indicator "Know and apply grade level phonics and word analysis skills in decoding words."
-As she finishes with that small group, the assistant calls a second group of three emergent readers who are English Learners.
-She leads them in reading a rhyming pattern book and focusing on phonetic awareness and vocabulary development.
-In a circle on the carpet, the teacher conducts a guided-reading lesson, modeling how expressive, fluent, oral reading promotes comprehension and enjoyment -- or in kid language reading like you're talking makes the story more fun to read and easier to understand.
-While on the surface the purpose may appear to be to having a good time, the teacher knows that she is driving towards the performance indicator "Read with sufficient accuracy and fluency to support comprehension."
+In a first grade classroom, during a Readers Workshop block, many learning activities will be happening simultaneously-and each one focused on ensuring that the students are prepared to meet the CCSS while also receiving targeted instruction to meet their individual needs as a learner.
+During this workshop block, some 1st grade students will read self-selected stories at their own reading levels.
+At the same time, a small group of students will work with a Teaching

+Associate to review strategies for figuring out tricky words before they start their independent reading as they strive to master the performance indicator "Know and apply grade level phonics and word analysis skills in decoding words."
+As she finishes with that small group, the Teacher Associate will call a second group of three (3) emergent readers who are ELs.
+She will lead them in reading a rhyming pattern book and focusing on phonetic awareness and vocabulary development.
+In a circle on the carpet, the teacher will conduct a guided-reading lesson, modeling how expressive, fluent, oral reading promotes comprehension and enjoyment - or in kid language reading like you're talking makes the story more fun to read and easier to understand.
+While on the surface the purpose may appear to be having a good time, the teacher will know that she is driving towards the performance indicator "Read with sufficient accuracy and fluency to support comprehension."